-- 1. Credit and/or procurement cards may only be used to pay certain job-related expenses or to make purchases on behalf of the Board or District or any student activity fund, or for purposes that would otherwise be addressed through a conventional revolving fund. - 2.
-The Superintendent or designee shall instruct the issuing bank to block the cards' use at unapproved merchants. - 3.
-Each cardholder will keep the Superintendent and or Chief Financial Officer aware of transactions on an ongoing basis.
-Purchases that may be unusual or unexpected would have the approval of the Superintendent/Chief Financial Officer. - 4.
-The Superintendent or designee must approve the use of a District credit or procurement card whenever such use is by telephone, fax, and the Internet.
-Permission shall be withheld when the use violates any Board policy, is from a vendor whose reputation has not been verified, or would be more expensive than if another available payment method were used. - 5.
+- 4. Permission shall be withheld for credit card use when the use violates any Board policy, is from a vendor whose reputation has not been verified, or would be more expensive than if another available payment method were used. - 5.
 Accounting and monitoring the use of the district credit card will reside with the Business Office.
-A Credit Card Usage Report Form must be completed at the time of the order/purchase.
-The Credit Card Usage Report Form will be presented to the Board as part of the monthly credit card monitory report, along with official bank card statements. - 6.
+A Requisition Log Entry Form must be completed at the time of the order/purchase.
+The Requisition Log will be presented to the Board as part of the monthly credit card monitory report, along with official bank card statements. - 6.
 The consequences for unauthorized purchases include, but are not limited to, reimbursing the District for the purchase amount, loss of cardholding privileges, and, if made by an employee, discipline up to and including discharge. - 7.
 All cardholders must sign a statement affirming that they are familiar with this policy. - 8.
 The Superintendent shall implement a process whereby all purchases using a District credit or procurement card are reviewed and approved by someone other than the cardholder or someone under the cardholder's supervision. - 9.
 Cardholders must submit the original, itemized receipt to document all purchases. - 10.
 No individual may use a District credit or procurement card to make purchases in a manner contrary to State law, including, but not limited to, the bidding and other purchasing requirements in 105 ILCS 5/10-20.21, or any Board policy. - 11.
 The Superintendent or designee shall account for any financial or material reward or rebate offered by the company or institution issuing the District credit or procurement card and shall ensure that it is used for the District's benefit.